What is the passive voice in English?

 - The room was cleaned by Ben.

-The action of the above sentence is “room was cleaned”, while the agent (the person or thing that performs the action) is “Ben”, which in turn, does not coincide with the subject, “room”.
+So, in the above sentence, the action is “room was cleaned”, while the agent (the person or thing that performs the action) is “Ben”, which in turn, does not coincide with the subject, “room”.

 That’s why this sentence is a passive structure and not an active structure.